Conference on the Future of Europe

-The Conference on the Future of Europe was a proposal of the European Commission and the European Parliament, announced at the end of 2019, with the aim of looking at the medium to long term future of the EU and what reforms should be made to its policies and institutions.
-It is intended that the Conference should involve citizens, including a significant role for young people, civil society, and European institutions as equal partners and last for two years.
-It will be jointly organised by the European Parliament, the EU Council and the European Commission.
+The Conference on the Future of Europe was a proposal of the European Commission and the European Parliament, announced at the end of 2019, with the aim of looking at the medium- to long-term future of the EU and what reforms should be made to its policies and institutions.
+It was intended that the Conference should involve citizens, including a significant role for young people, civil society, and European institutions as equal partners and last for two years.
+It was jointly organised by the European Parliament, the EU Council and the European Commission.
 On 19 April 2021, the multilingual digital platform of the Conference futureu.europa.eu was launched.

 Genesis

 The first proposal for such a conference was made by President Macron in March 2019. politico.eu, and at La Libre.
 Ursula von der Leyen's formal proposal to the EP is also available.
-This latter document's title makes this clear that it is a statement by her as a candidate for the presidency of the commission.
+This latter document's title makes this clear that it is a statement by her as a candidate for the presidency of the Commission.
 It is undated, but must have been produced in the autumn of 2019, between her proposal as a candidate by the Council, and confirmation/election by the Parliament.